Electron-beam lithography: Resolution capability

+As of 2022, a state-of-the-art electron multi-beam writer achieves about a 20 nm resolution.

 Scattering

 In addition to producing secondary electrons, primary electrons from the incident beam with sufficient energy to penetrate the resist can be multiply scattered over large distances from underlying films and/or the substrate.
 This leads to exposure of areas at a significant distance from the desired exposure location.
 For thicker resists, as the primary electrons move forward, they have an increasing opportunity to scatter laterally from the beam-defined location.
-This scattering is called forward scattering.
+This scattering is called "forward scattering".
 Sometimes the primary electrons are scattered at angles exceeding 90 degrees, i.e., they no longer advance further into the resist.
-These electrons are called backscattered electrons and have the same effect as long-range flare in optical projection systems.
+These electrons are called "backscattered electrons" and have the same effect as long-range flare in optical projection systems.
 A large enough dose of backscattered electrons can lead to complete exposure of resist over an area much larger than defined by the beam spot.

 Proximity effect

 The smallest features produced by electron-beam lithography have generally been isolated features, as nested features exacerbate the proximity effect, whereby electrons from exposure of an adjacent region spill over into the exposure of the currently written feature, effectively enlarging its image, and reducing its contrast, i.e., difference between maximum and minimum intensity.
 Hence, nested feature resolution is harder to control.
 For most resists, it is difficult to go below 25 nm lines and spaces, and a limit of 20 nm lines and spaces has been found.
 In actuality, though, the range of secondary electron scattering is quite far, sometimes exceeding 100 nm, but becoming very significant below 30 nm.

 The proximity effect is also manifest by secondary electrons leaving the top surface of the resist and then returning some tens of nanometers distance away.

 Proximity effects (due to electron scattering) can be addressed by solving the inverse problem and calculating the exposure function E(x,y) that leads to a dose distribution as close as possible to the desired dose D(x,y) when convolved by the scattering distribution point spread function PSF(x,y).
 However, it must be remembered that an error in the applied dose (e.g., from shot noise) would cause the proximity effect correction to fail.